getbraincloud/examples-unity/BombersRTT/README.md

 ---

-For more information on brainCloud and its services, please check out the [brainCloud Docs](https://getbraincloud.com/apidocs/) and [API Reference](https://getbraincloud.com/apidocs/apiref/?csharp#introduction).
+For more information on brainCloud and its services, please check out [brainCloud Learn](https://docs.braincloudservers.com/learn/introduction/) and [API Reference](https://docs.braincloudservers.com/api/introduction).